-Homebrew PC troubleshooting 101: Here’s where to start if your PC won’t
+Here's How to Troubleshoot a DIY PC That Won't Start | Digital Trends

 When all else fails, check every component on the board for physical damage.
 It may not be immediately obvious that something is wrong, so check thoroughly for anything that looks out of the ordinary, or even bent or damaged heatsinks and PCBs.

 The other danger you face when building a computer is static electricity.
-Unfortunately, parts that have been damaged due to exposure won’t show any physical signs.
-If, for whatever reason, you suspect static buildup is responsible for a component failing, you’ll have to replace it with one that works to confirm that’s the issue.
-Again, error codes are your friend, and will help you identify parts that aren’t working at all.
+Unfortunately, parts that have been damaged due to exposure won’t necessarily show any physical signs.
+If, for whatever reason you suspect static buildup is responsible for a component failing, you’ll have to replace it with one that works to confirm that’s the issue.

-Similarly, an electrical short is a gremlin that can be hard to track down.
-A short occurs when a component in a systems creates an improper electrical connect between components.
-For example, a frayed wire might be brushing the motherboard, or a portion of the case may be touching a component.
-Make sure all wires are intact, that no portion of the case is directly contacting exposed PCB, and that the motherboard is installed in the case on stand-offs that elevate it from the case surface.

 The system begins to boot, but fails